 “The fees are ridiculous,” says Nygaard.
 “They’re a cash grab.
 The cost of the room should include using the hotel amenities.”

-As guests such as Nygaard see it, they’re entitled to an upfront price for their room — the same “all-in” rate airlines now must show.
+Guests like Nygaard believe they should have an upfront price for their room — the same “all-in” rate that airlines are now required to display.

 But the exact amount wasn’t revealed until you clicked on a “details” link, which appeared as a pop-up on the third reservations page.
 Until then, guests might have believed they were getting a lower rate.

 “It’s totally wrong,” says Molly Forman, who works for a technology company in Dallas and recently booked a room at the Hilton Hawaiian Village Waikiki Beach Resort.
-She didn’t know about that property’s resort fee until after she arrived, although in fairness, this Hilton is a real resort and its $30-a-day fee is more clearly disclosed online.
+She only learned about the property’s resort fee after her arrival, although it’s fair to note that this Hilton, being a real resort, more clearly discloses its $30-a-day fee online.

 “If I had been aware of the rate earlier, or that it was not optional, I could have chosen a different property,” says Forman.

 As a matter of policy, Hilton discloses its fees on the first page of its website.
-All required surcharges are included in the total price quoted at the time of booking and in the e-mail confirmation, the company says.
+The company says they include all required surcharges in the total price quoted at the time of booking and in the email confirmation.